scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/largewordcollider/index.md

 #Context
 [zeeguu](https://www.zeeguu.org) aims at completely revolutionizing the way a user acquires the vocabulary of a new language.

 Zeeguu keeps track of all the words a user is learning in an online profile and provides an API for accessing it.
-Since the transfer to long term memory of a new word is only achieved after seven or more repetitions, this project aims at increasing the userâs exposure to the new words he is learning, while browsing the web.
+Since the transfer to long term memory of a new word is only achieved after seven or more repetitions, this project aims at increasing the user's exposure to the new words he is learning, while browsing the web.

 #Goal
 The goal of The Large Word Collider project is to design and build a browser extension which will provide for the user an increased exposure to the words that he is learning.
 Some ways in which you could do this are: